MadBomber/aia/man/aia.1.md

 ## SEE ALSO

-- [OpenAI Platform Documentation](https://platform.openai.com/docs/overview) for more information on [obtaining access tokens](https://platform.openai.com/account/api-keys) and working with OpenAI models.

-- [llm](https://llm.datasette.io/) for more information on `llm` - A CLI utility and Python library for interacting with Large Language Models, both via remote APIs and models that can be installed and run on your own machine.

-- [mods](https://github.com/charmbracelet/mods) for more information on `mods` - AI for the command line, built for pipelines.
-LLM based AI is really good at interpreting the output of commands and returning the results in CLI friendly text formats like Markdown.
-Mods is a simple tool that makes it super easy to use AI on the command line and in your pipelines.
-Mods works with [OpenAI](https://platform.openai.com/account/api-keys) and [LocalAI](https://github.com/go-skynet/LocalAI)

-- [sgpt](https://github.com/tbckr/sgpt) (aka shell-gpt) is a powerful command-line interface (CLI) tool designed for seamless interaction with OpenAI models directly from your terminal.
-Effortlessly run queries, generate shell commands or code, create images from text, and more, using simple commands.
-Streamline your workflow and enhance productivity with this powerful and user-friendly CLI tool.

 - [fzf](https://github.com/junegunn/fzf) fzf is a general-purpose command-line fuzzy finder.
 It's an interactive Unix filter for command-line that can be used with any list; files, command history, processes, hostnames, bookmarks, git commits, etc.

 - [ripgrep](https://github.com/BurntSushi/ripgrep) Search tool like grep and The Silver Searcher.
 It is a line-oriented search tool that recursively searches a directory tree for a regex pattern.
 By default, ripgrep will respect gitignore rules and automatically skip hidden files/directories and binary files.
 (To disable all automatic filtering by default, use rg -uuu.) ripgrep has first class support on Windows, macOS and Linux, with binary downloads available for every release.